antonio-schmidtgen/berlin-short-term-rental-market-analysis/README.md

 | calendar.csv  | 5,210,011 | One row per listing per day         |
 | reviews.csv   | 635,471   | One row per guest review            |

+### Getting the data

+The two larger raw files (`calendar.csv.gz` and `reviews.csv.gz`) are not stored in this repository, because large data files do not belong in version control.
+Only the smaller `listings.csv.gz` is included here so the structure is visible.

+To run the project yourself, download the Berlin files from Inside Airbnb at insideairbnb.com/get-the-data (Berlin section) and place all three in `data/raw/`:

+- `listings.csv.gz` (already included here)
+- `calendar.csv.gz`
+- `reviews.csv.gz`

-The raw files are kept gzipped in `data/raw/` and I do not edit them.
-The cleaning notebook reads them and writes cleaned versions into `data/clean/`.
+The cleaning notebook reads these gzipped files directly and writes cleaned versions into `data/clean/`.
+The raw files are never edited.

 ## Tools